CodeFX-org/WorkFlowyFX/README.md

 ## Build

 WorkFlowyFX is built with NPM, so `npm install` in its root should install all dependencies.
-To build the plugins use `npm run build` and look into the new folder `plugins`.
+To build the extensions use `npm run build` and look into the new folder `extensions`.
 For a more detailed build, look into `build.js`, particularly the `build` function.

-In Chrome the extension can be loaded [like so](https://developer.chrome.com/extensions/getstarted#unpacked).
-I did not yet test it in Firefox.
+The extension is not yet present in the browser stores but can be loaded from disk ([Chrome](https://developer.chrome.com/extensions/getstarted#unpacked), [Firefox](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Debugging)).